 Each expansion we have undertaken has been rooted in the desire to continually provide excellent service to our customers.
 A paint store was acquired in Milford in 2011.
 Knowing that painters need a supplier in close proximity to where they are working, we expanded our trading area to better serve them.
 We then undertook the construction of the Sharon facility, which opened in the summer of 2013.
 After sending hundreds of delivery trucks to the greater Boston area in recent years, we believed we could better serve our customers with a location in the Metro West area.
-Since then, two long-time lumber operations were acquired in Hudson, and then in 2017 in Andover.
+Since then, Lampson Lumber was acquired in March of 2015 continuing over 100 years of service to the Hudson area and another family owned operation, Doyles Lumber in Andover was acquired in September of 2017.
+These locations serve as critical delivery outposts for the entire operation but along with all six yards, are extremely convenient pickup locations as well.

 At the end of the day, it’s about the relationships.
 We know that unless we meet people where and how they need to be met, we can’t fill their needs.
 Every day, we strive to meet the high standard set so many years ago.
 We know life is about much more than worldly possessions; it’s about knowing the Great Creator and serving Him every day.
 That’s why honesty, integrity, and hard work undergird all we do at Koopman Lumber.
 We will continue to be grateful every day for the blessing of being able to serve those that give us the opportunity to serve them.

 This is the first retail hardware store on Church St in Whitinsville.
 Notice the basketball hoop on the side - the Koopmans have a long history in athletics!